 Notes: The figure shows the correlation between the agricultural employment share in 1880 and the log of average manufacturing earnings in 1910.
-The size of the markers in the right panel indicates the size of commuting zones as measured by their population in 1880.
+The size of the markers indicates the size of commuting zones as measured by their population in 1880.

-Figure 3: Agricultural Employment and Future Earnings in 1880
+Figure 3: Agricultural Specialization and Future Earnings